-Irwin Mitchell’s public law team were approached by the family of ‘Simon’, a young man with learning disabilities, after he had effectively been unlawfully ‘kidnapped’ by his local social services department and placed into care.
+Irwin Mitchell’s Public Law & Human Rights solicitors were approached by the family of ‘Simon’, a young man with learning disabilities, after he had effectively been unlawfully ‘kidnapped’ by his local social services department and placed into care.

 Simon, who was in his early 20s and lacked the mental ability to make decisions for himself, had lived at home with his mother and father for all his life.
 After looking at Simon’s care needs, social services raised a concern that Simon’s behaviour posed a risk to his mother, who was herself disabled.
 As a result, the family agreed to allow Simon to go into respite care for a short period while social services completed their review.
 However, once the agreed period for the respite came to an end, the social services team refused to allow Simon to return to his parents’ home, claiming that it was in his best interests for him to remain in care as a result of the concerns which had been raised.